Article written by Alexander – Founder and Owner of swissdiverswatches.com

 There are in fact French, Italian, German, Danish, Swedish, Russian, American, Chinese and Canadian brands too, but “the big two” in the watchmaking industry are without a doubt Switzerland and Japan.

-If you want a list of the “big three”, I’d guess that would be (1) Switzerland, (2) Japan, and (3) Germany.
+If you want a list of the “big three” in terms of quality timepieces and technological innovation, I’d guess that would be (1) Switzerland, (2) Japan, and (3) Germany.

-In terms of manufacturing volume – only the Japanese can match and even exceed the Swiss in this field.
+In terms of manufacturing volume – only the Chinese and the Japanese can match and even exceed the Swiss in this field.

 In terms of luxury and quality, I’d guess it’s only the Germans that can match the Swiss.